Arani, Tiruvannamalai: Demographics

 According to 2011 census, Arni town with 33 wards had a population of 63,671 with a sex-ratio of 1,036 females for every 1,000 males, much above the national average of 929, but extended town including all the sub urban area had a population of 92,375.
-A total of 6,346 were under the age of six, constituting 3,200 males and 3,146 females.
+A total of 6,346 people were under the age of six, constituting 3,200 males and 3,146 females.
 The average literacy of the town was 76.9%, compared to the national average of 72.99%.
 The town had a total of 14889 households.
-There were a total of 23,298 workers, comprising 153 cultivators, 343 main agricultural labourers, 2,185 in house hold industries, 17,919 other workers, 2,698 marginal workers, 33 marginal cultivators, 100 marginal agricultural labourers, 224 marginal workers in household industries and 2,341 other marginal workers.
-As per the religious census of 2011, Arani (M) had 89.16% Hindus, 7.39% Muslims, 1.8% Christians, 0.01% Sikhs, 0.01% Buddhists, 1.43% Jains, 0.19% following other religions and 0.0% following no religion or did not indicate any religious preference.
+There were a total of 23,298 workers, comprising 153 cultivators, 343 main agricultural labourers, 2,185 in household industries, 17,919 other workers, 2,698 marginal workers, 33 marginal cultivators, 100 marginal agricultural labourers, 224 marginal workers in household industries and 2,341 other marginal workers.
+As per the religious census of 2011, Aarani (M) had 89.16% Hindus, 7.39% Muslims, 1.8% Christians, 0.01% Sikhs, 0.01% Buddhists, 1.43% Jains, 0.19% following other religions and 0.0% following no religion or did not indicate any religious preference.

-Administration & politics
+Administration and politics

-Municipality

-The Arani municipality was established in 1931 during British times.
-It was promoted to a second-grade municipal municipality in 1954, first grade in 1989, selection grade in 2008.
-The municipality has 33 wards and there is an elected councillor for each of those wards.
-The functions of the municipality are devolved into six departments: general administration/personnel, Engineering, Revenue, Public Health, city planning and Information Technology (IT).
-All these departments are under the control of a Municipal Commissioner who is the executive head.
-The legislative powers are vested in a body of 33 members, one each from the 33 wards.
-The legislative body is headed by an elected Chairperson assisted by a Deputy Chairperson.

 Regional Transport Office

-Arani is the newly created regional transport office in Thiruvannamalai district.
+Aarani is the newly created regional transport office in Thiruvannamalai district.
 Until 2018, the Thiruvannamalai code was operated by TN 25 as the Sub Transport Office.
-Subsequently, with the efforts of the Minister of Hindu Religious Affairs, Mr Sevoor Ramachandran, a Created new Regional Transport Office code, TN 97, was created..
-The headquarters of the Regional Transport Office is Arani.
-It consists of the taluks of Polur, Arani, Chetpet, Jamunamarattur, Cheyyar, Vembakkam, Vandavasi and Kalasapakkam.
+Subsequently, with the efforts of the Minister of Hindu Religious Affairs, Sevoor Ramachandran, created a new Regional Transport Office code, TN 97.
+The headquarters of the Regional Transport Office is Aarani.
+It consists of the taluks of Aarani, Polur, Chetpet, Jamunamarattur, Cheyyar, Vembakkam, Vandavasi and Kalasapakkam.

-Revenue Division
+Revenue division

-Arani revenue code is a newly developed district in Thiruvannamalai district.
-The revenue Division was funded by the efforts of the Hindu Religious Affairs Minister, Mr. Sevur Ramachandran.
-Opened in April 2016 by Palanisamy.
-The Arani Revenue Division consists of the taluks of Arani, Polur, Chettupattu, Kalasapakkam and Jamunamathur.
-In addition to this, the Arani Revenue Division is one of the highest earners in the Thiruvannamalai district.
+Aarani revenue code is a newly developed district in Thiruvannamalai district.
+The Revenue Division was funded by the efforts of the Hindu Religious Affairs Minister, Mr Sevur Ramachandran.
+It was opened in April 2016 by Palanisamy.